wolfd/Mobile-Proto-16/lesson2/README.md

  Note that an activity can hold multiple "fragments," which is very useful.
 The activity handles passing information between fragments and lets you switch between different fragments.

 #### [Fragments](https://developer.android.com/guide/components/fragments.html) (ex.
 MainActivityFragment.java)
 Fragments are basically what we described as "screens" in our Snapchat example.
 Each fragment does a separate task and shows different components to the user.
 If you were making Snapchat, you might have a fragment for each swipeable screen.
+You could even [nest fragments within fragments](https://developer.android.com/about/versions/android-4.2.html#NestedFragments) if you'd like!
 Fragments are useful for:

 1. Modularity: dividing complex activity code across fragments for better organization and maintenance.
 2. Reusability: placing behavior or UI parts into fragments that can be shared across multiple activities.